hazelcast/hazelcast-cpp-client/README.md

 ## 7.6.
 Distributed Computing

-This chapter explains Hazelcast's distributed executor service and entry processor implementations.
+This section describes how Hazelcast IMDG's distributed executor service and entry processor features can be used in the C++ client.

 ### 7.6.1.
 Distributed Executor Service
 Hazelcast C++ client allows you to asynchronously execute your tasks (logical units of work) in the cluster, such as database queries, complex calculations and image rendering.

 With `IExecutorService`, you can execute tasks asynchronously and perform other useful tasks.
 If your task execution takes longer than expected, you can cancel the task execution.
-Tasks should be `Hazelcast Serializable` (i.e. `IdentifiedDataSerializable`, `Portable`, `Custom`) since they will be distributed in the cluster.
+Tasks should be `Hazelcast Serializable`, i.e. `IdentifiedDataSerializable`, `Portable`, `Custom`, since they will be distributed in the cluster.

 You need to implement the actual task logic at the server side as a Java code.
-The task should implement Java `java.util.concurrent.Callable` interface.
+The task should implement Java's `java.util.concurrent.Callable` interface.

 Note that, the distributed executor service (`IExecutorService`) is intended to run processing where the data is hosted: on the server members.

-You can find more details on server side service configuration at [Executor Service](https://docs.hazelcast.org/docs/latest/manual/html-single/#executor-service)
+For more information on the server side configuration, see the [Executor Service section](https://docs.hazelcast.org/docs/latest/manual/html-single/#executor-service) in the Hazelcast IMDG Reference Manual.

 #### 7.6.1.1 Implementing a Callable Task

 You implement a C++ class which is `Hazelcast Serializable`.
-This is the task class to be run at the server side.
+This is the task class to be run on the server side.
 The client side implementation does not need to have any logic, it is purely for initiating the server side task.

-At the server side, when you implement the task as `java.util.concurrent.Callable` (a task that returns a value), implement one of the Hazelcast serialization methods for the new class.
+On the server side, when you implement the task as `java.util.concurrent.Callable` (a task that returns a value), implement one of the Hazelcast serialization methods for the new class.
 The serialization type needs to match with that of the client side task class.

-Below is a sample C++ task class implementation.
+An example C++ task class implementation is shown below.

 ```C++
 class MessagePrinter : public serialization::IdentifiedDataSerializable {